Draft (hidden)

 There are a lot of extensions available that you can install through the Mechanic extension.
 Don’t see Mechanic in your extension tab yet?
 You can download it through the Mechanic webite.

-One handy extension to install is the Shape Tool, this one allows you to draw circles and rectangles in the Glyph Editor.
+One very useful extension to install is the Shape Tool, this tool allows you to draw circles and rectangles in the Glyph Editor.